 It’s a revolutionary approach to assess a client’s muscular system to determine what muscles are not working correctly and fix the problem.
 It can restore function and correct muscle weakness.
 It can help an athlete perform better, an injured layman receive relief, and a desk job worker prevent back injury.

 For me, after years of study, observing muscle imbalances, listening to the problems people face due to injury, and understanding the needs of athletes, I know that MAT is a key directive that will provide for the needs of my clients!
 So, I have embarked on studying this technique!
-Once certified, people will have the opportunity to come to my studio for a MAT treatment whether or not they are training with me.
-I will also incorporate this technique into training sessions to help my clients receive and even more customized workout and increase athletic performance.
+People have the opportunity to come to my studio for a MAT treatment whether or not they are training with me.
+I have also incorporate this technique into workout training sessions to help my clients receive a more customized experience and increase athletic performance.

 Each client is an individual with their own muscular weaknesses and compensation patterns.
 No treatment session is ever the same.

 MAT® does not force change on the body but instead works with it to make improvements, causing changes in motion via improvements in muscle contraction.
 Once trained as a specialist I will listen to your body’s responses and changing the treatment decisions based on these responses.
 MAT® does not diagnose or treat pathology, but works to improve a muscle’s contractile capabilities and the resulting range of motion and strength of that muscle/limb.

 Improving these aspects, a person will see an increased ability for exercise and physical performance.
 MAT® never attempts to directly lengthen or change the muscle by stretching, heating, kneading, or foam rolling.
 This process will “activate” the muscle, so that your body is better prepared to handle the forces that come from exercise and every day movements.

 Still want to learn more?
 Check out these websites.